voltron-ops/ansible/README.md

 # ansible
-This contains Ansible Playbook for Deploying applications.
+This contains Ansible Playbook for deploying containerized application to VPS.